Heroes' Day: Malaysia

 Warriors' Day (Hari Pahlawan) is a day in Malaysia that commemorates the servicemen killed during the two World Wars and the Malayan Emergency.
 By extension, it honours all individuals who lost their lives in the line of duty throughout Malaysia's history.
-Until 2010, every year on 31 July, the King and the Prime Minister as well as senior representatives of the Royal Malaysian Police and the Armed Forces gathered at the National Monument in Lake Gardens to lay wreaths and pay homage to Malaysia's fallen heroes.
-They now gather at Merdeka Square, Kuala Lumpur, or in Kem Perdana in Sungai Besi, also in KL (the 2014 event was held there).
+Until 2009, every year on 31 July, the King and the Prime Minister as well as senior representatives of the Royal Malaysian Police and the Armed Forces gathered at the National Monument in Lake Gardens to lay wreaths and pay homage to Malaysia's fallen heroes.
+They now gather at Merdeka Square, Kuala Lumpur, National Heroes' Square, Putrajaya or in Kem Perdana in Sungai Besi, also in KL (the 2014 event was held there).

 Mozambique

 Heroes' Day is a public holiday in Mozambique on 3 February.
 It is set to commemorate those who lost their lives in the Portuguese Colonial War.

 Namibia

 26 August is Heroes' Day in Namibia.
 It marks the beginning of the armed struggle during the Namibian War of Independence.